MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 OneDrive uses advanced data-encryption methods between your client and the data center, between servers in the data center, and at rest.
 At rest, OneDrive uses disk encryption through BitLocker Drive Encryption and file encryption to secure your data.
 Each file is encrypted with its own encryption key; anything larger than 64 KB is split into individual chunks, each of which has its own encryption key locked in a key store.

 Each file chunk is then randomly distributed among Microsoft Azure Storage containers, and a construction map for the complete file is stored in a separate secure content database.
 For attackers to access the file, they would need all the file chunks, the keys, and the map—a highly improbable task.
-For more info about this process, see [Data Encryption in OneDrive and SharePoint](/office365/securitycompliance/data-encryption-in-odb-and-spo/).
+For more info about this process, see [Data Encryption in OneDrive for Business and SharePoint Online](/office365/securitycompliance/data-encryption-in-odb-and-spo/).

 ### Customer-controlled encryption keys